seatst/seatst.github.io/rules.md

 ## Contestant Workstations

 Each contestant will be assigned a workstation.
-Contestants can expect the following software on the workstation:
+The tentative recommended set up for the workstation is:
 - Operating System: Ubuntu 22.04 LTS
 - Text Editors and IDEs: Geany, Visual Studio Code, command line vim and nano
 - Internet Browsers: Firefox